 In our opinion, the best beef carpaccio is super thin, and making it so is easier than you think.
 And you may not like it as thin as we do, and thats ok too.
 You can make it as thin or thick as you like.
 The easiest way to get it really thin is to freeze your piece of beef tenderloin for a couple hours.
 So its not totally frozen, but it doesn’t fall apart when you slice it thin.
 You don’t have to get it paper thin when you slice it, just do as good as you can and then place your slices on a piece of wrap or wax paper.
 Make sure to space out your slices.
 At least an inch between the slices.
 Then put another piece of wrap or wax paper on top and use a rolling pin to lightly roll over and thin them out.
 You only need a light pressure and voila (!) its super thin.
 You can check out this quick video for a how to…

-The Best Beef Carpaccio for Entertaining
+How to make Beef Carpaccio for Entertaining

 We love making this beef carpaccio recipe for guests because you can make everything ahead of time!
 If you read our blog regularly, you know this is one thing that makes our lives easier when we are entertaining.
 You can make the sauce and let it sit in the fridge, make the crostinis and store them in a big ziplock bag, and then make your thinly sliced beef.
 The beef can be stored in between the wrap or wax paper, on a tray and layered on top of each other.
 When you want to serve it, you can either serve it already put on the crostinis and drizzled with the sauce, or you can arrange the beef slices on a plate and let your guests make their own.